Kufs disease: Signs and symptoms

 Kufs is a neuronal disease, meaning it affects the nervous system, specifically voluntary movement and intellectual function.
-Symptoms of Kufs can manifest anytime between adolescence and adulthood, however it usually appears around age 30.
+Symptoms of Kufs can manifest anytime between adolescence and adulthood; however, it usually appears around age 30.

 There are two types of Kufs: Type A and Type B. Type A causes seizures, myoclonic epilepsy (muscle jerks), dementia, ataxia (compromised muscle coordination), tremors and tics, dysarthria (speech difficulties), confusion, and psychotic behaviour.
 Although similar to Type A, patients with Type B do not experience myoclonic epilepsy or dysarthria, and they do display changes in personality.
-It is occasional that patients present with skin disorders causing dryness, roughness, and scaliness.
-The skin symptoms specifically, are a result of keratin buildup in the skin cells (see ‘Genetic causes’ for more information).
-Regardless of the type, most Kufs patients do not survive more than 15 years after their symptoms have manifested.
+Occasionally, patients present with skin disorders causing dryness, roughness, and scaliness.
+The skin symptoms are a result of keratin buildup in the skin cells (see Genetics for more information).
+Regardless of the type, most Kufs patients do not survive more than 15 years after their symptoms manifest.

 Genetics

 Type A and Type B Kufs disease are caused by mutations in two sets of different genes.
 Both gene sets are responsible for producing proteins and enzymes that are heavily involved in protein degradation and excretion in the cell – specifically, the nerve cell.